CQX96/CQX96-Linux/Documentation/process/handling-regressions.rst

-Note: The aforementioned time frames for resolving regressions are meant to include getting the fix tested, reviewed, and merged into mainline, ideally with the fix being in linux-next at least briefly.
+Note: The aforementioned time frames for resolving regressions are meant to include getting the fix tested, reviewed, and merged into mainline, ideally with the fix being in CQX96-next at least briefly.
 This leads to delays you need to account for.

 Subsystem maintainers are expected to assist in reaching those periods by doing timely reviews and quick handling of accepted patches.
-They thus might have to send git-pull requests earlier or more often than usual; depending on the fix, it might even be acceptable to skip testing in linux-next.
+They thus might have to send git-pull requests earlier or more often than usual; depending on the fix, it might even be acceptable to skip testing in CQX96-next.
 Especially fixes for regressions in stable and longterm kernels need to be handled quickly, as fixes need to be merged in mainline before they can be backported to older series.